SenseiK954/osticketing-prereqs/README.md

 <h2>What is OSTicket?</h2>
-OSTicket is a widely-used open source support ticket system.
-It seamlessly integrates inquiries created via email, phone, and web-based, then forms it into a simple easy-to-use multi-user web interface.
-Manage, organize, and archive all your support requests and responses in one place while providing your customers with accountability and responsiveness they deserve.
+OSTicket is a popular open-source support ticketing system.
+It efficiently merges email, phone, and web-based inquiries, then molds them into a simple, easy-to-use multi-user web interface.
+Manage, organize, and store all support queries and replies in one location, while offering clients with the accountability and timeliness they need.

 <h2>Environments and Technologies Used</h2>